-The Company recognises right-of-use assets at the commencement date of the lease (i.e., the date the underlying asset is available for use).
-Right-of-use assets are measured at cost, less any accumulated depreciation and impairment losses, and adjusted for any remeasurement of lease liabilities.
-The cost of right-of-use assets includes the amount of lease liabilities recognised, initial direct costs incurred, and lease payments made at or before the commencement date less any lease Incontives received.
-Right-for-use assets are depreciated on a straight-line basis over the lease term.
+The Company recognises right-of-use assets at the commencement date of the lease (i.e., the date the underlying asset is available for use) Right-of-use assets are measured at cost, less any accumulated depreciation and imparament losses, and adjusted for any remeasurement of lease liabilities.
+The cost of right-of-use assets includes the amount of lease liabilities recognised, initial direct costs incurred, and lease payments made at or before the commencement date less any lease incentives received.
+Right-of-use assets are depreciated on a straight-fine basis over the lease term.